mmszymczak/node-web-app-with-express/README.md

 ## Application Structure

-- `.env` - The central location for environment variables and API keys.
+- `.env.sample` - The sample for `.env` file, as central location for environment variables and API keys.
 - `app.js` - The entry point to the application.
 This file defines our express server, configure dependencies, and also requires the routes we'll be using in the application.
 - `config/` - This folder contains configuration for passport authentication as well as navigation.
 - `controllers/` - It contains logic for different routes.
 Functions that get the requested data, create an HTML page filled with the data and return it to the user view.